Attachment no 1

 - In the Museum it is forbidden to:

-- touch exhibitions and their elements as well as interior decoration
+- touch exhibits as well as exhibition and interior design elements,

-- carry and consume ice-creams, sweets, drinks, fruit, sandwiches, etc. in the museum interiors
+- bring in and consume ice creams, sweets, drinks, fruit, sandwiches, etc. in the Museum’s interiors,

-- The management does not hold responsibility for things left within the area of the Museum.
+- The Management does not bear responsibility for items left within the Museum’s premises.

 - Complaints and requests of visitors are received by the Museum’s director and the assistant director on Mondays from 8 a.m. to 3 p.m.